 What this means for you is that you need to be just as vigilant with your marketing plan as you are with every other aspect of your business.

 Unfortunately, says Daum, business owners often fail when it’s time to choose the right consultants, and carry out correct advertising.
-Because they are lacking a solid marketing plan.
+Because they lack a solid marketing plan.

 Below I have laid out three of the most common marketing mistakes so that you can understand them, and avoid them like the plague.